 Animal agriculture is a leading cause of global warming, water usage, oceanic dead zones, land clearing, species extinction, suffering and death.
 Learn more about how animal agriculture is one of the biggest threats to our planet.

-The Academy of Nutrition and Dietetics, which is the world’s largest organization of food and nutrition professionals, states that “appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate and may provide health benefits for the prevention and treatment of certain diseases.
+The Academy of Nutrition and Dietetics, which is the world’s largest organisation of food and nutrition professionals, states that “appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate and may provide health benefits for the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood and for athletes.
 Plant-based diets are more environmentally sustainable than diets rich in animal products because they use fewer natural resources and are associated with much less environmental damage.
 Vegetarians and vegans are at reduced risk of certain health conditions, including ischemic heart disease, type 2 diabetes, hypertension, certain types of cancer, and obesity.”

 Whether from a cow or a dog (it’s often impossible to tell), animals in the skin trade suffer horrendously.
 More than a billion animals are flayed each year so that humans can wear or use their skin.
 This includes babies like bobby calves who are killed because they are useless to the dairy industry, and animals as diverse as crocodiles, horses and kangaroos.